Picture-framing glass: Matte (etched, non-glare, or anti-glare)

-Anti-Reflective Coatings
+Anti-reflective coatings

-Single-Layer
+Single-layer

-Single-layer anti-reflective coatings aim to achieve the refractive index of 1.25 (halfway between air and glass), and can be made either by single-layer micro-porous structures achieved by etching, hybrid materials and other processes suitable for producing large-area coatings for art framing purposes.
-Single layer coatings have been used as a lower-cost alternative to multi-layer anti-reflective coatings.
+Single-layer anti-reflective coatings aim to achieve the refractive index of 1.25 (halfway between air and glass), and can be made by single-layer micro-porous structures achieved by etching, hybrid materials, and other processes suitable for producing large-area coatings for art-framing purposes.
+Single-layer coatings have been used as a lower-cost alternative to multi-layer anti-reflective coatings.
 Single-layer anti-reflective coatings can reduce light reflection to as low as 1.5%.

-Multi-Layer
+Multi-layer

-The lowest reflection can be achieved with multi-layer anti-reflective coatings, which can be applied by either magnetron sputtering, evaporation or sol-gel process (or other processes, which can control the uniformity of deposition on nanometer-scale), and can reduce the light reflection to lower than 0.25% per side (0.5% total).
+The lowest reflection can be achieved with multi-layer anti-reflective coatings, which can be applied by magnetron sputtering, evaporation, or sol-gel process (or other processes that can control the uniformity of deposition on the nanometer scale), and can reduce the light reflection to lower than 0.25% per side (0.5% total).